 I have been a makeup artist for approaching 12 years now.
 I started my career working for Versace cosmetics in Harvey Nichols Birmingham and since then I have worked for brands such as Space NK, Bobbi Brown, Ilamasqua and for the most part Estee Lauder who I worked with for almost 6 years beginning my time with them working on counter as a retail artist then progressing into a regional training and events role.

-I am the Global makeup artist and Brand ambassador for an international luxury makeup brand but also still maintain my position as one of the Midlands premier Bridal makeup artists.
-Through my network of Models and Photographers I still love working on editorial and commercial assignments both nationally and internationally.
+In addition to this, I have worked as the international makeup artist and Brand ambassador for a luxury makeup brand and also still maintain my position as one of the Midlands premier Bridal makeup artists.
+Through my network of models and photographers I still love working on editorial and commercial assignments both nationally and internationally.

 Where did you train? -

 I love makeup in all its forms and its powers of transformation.
 To be able to make someone look and feel their most beautiful is nothing short of magical.
 I think the style of makeup I am best known for and indeed enjoy doing the most is sexy and ultra feminine beauty and wedding makeup.
-However I love doing anything dark and edgy for an editorial assignment and of course I have a passion for horror and special effects makeup too.
+I feel one of my strongest skills is being able to look at a woman and knowing exactly how to enhance her to be the best version of herself.

 Do you do hair as well? -